Ontario Highway 413: Route description

-To the east would be an incomplete interchange with Bramalea Road.
-After interchanges with Peel Regional Road7 (Airport Road) and Peel Regional Road8 (The Gore Road), the route would curve east to pass between the town of Bolton and the Brampton neighbourhood of Castlemore.
-An interchange at Humber Station Road would provide access to Mayfield Road, which Highway 413 would cross.
+To the east will be a partial interchange with Bramalea Road.
+After interchanging with Airport Road (Peel Regional Road 7), the route will curve southeast, with an interchange at The Gore Road (Peel Regional Road 8), before re-entering Brampton to pass between the large unincorporated community of Bolton in Caledon and the Brampton neighbourhood of Castlemore.
+An interchange at Humber Station Road will provide an eastern access to Mayfield Road, which Highway 413 will cross.